RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/getting_started.md

 ## Downloading the code for the practicals ##

-Code to use along with the coure are made available from a Github repository.
+Code to use along with the course are made available from a Github repository.
 Use the following command to download them and go in to the directory:

 ```
 git clone https://github.com/RSE-Sheffield/DLTraining.git
 cd DLTraining
 ```

+**You will want to be working from this current directory through all the following practicals.
+This is because all paths specified in the models are relative to this root folder**

 Now we're ready to start the first practical.